snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 -  *nonblocking synchronization*: the job queue is dynamic, with jobs entering and leaving continuously.
-There are no defined synchronization points for the algorithm, which requires specialized algorithm logic (only currently supported by ``coliny_pattern_search`` and ``asynch_pattern_search``, which are sometimes referred to as “fully asynchronous” algorithms).
+There are no defined synchronization points for the algorithm, which requires specialized algorithm logic.
+Sometimes referred to as "fully asynchronous" algorithms, these currently include :dakkw:method-coliny_pattern_search`, :dakkw:`method-asynch_pattern_search`, and :dakkw:`method-efficient_global` with the :dakkw:`method-efficient_global-batch_size-synchronization-nonblocking` option.

-Given these job management capabilities, it is worth noting that the popular term “asynchronous” can be ambiguous when used in isolation.
-In particular, it can be important to qualify whether one is referring to “asynchronous job launch” (synonymous with any of the three concurrent job launch approaches described above) or “asynchronous job recovery” (synonymous with the latter nonblocking job synchronization approach).
+Given these job management capabilities, it is worth noting that the popular term "asynchronous" can be ambiguous when used in isolation.
+In particular, it can be important to qualify whether one is referring to "asynchronous job launch" (synonymous with any of the three concurrent job launch approaches described above) or "asynchronous job recovery" (synonymous with the latter nonblocking job synchronization approach).

 .. _`parallel:SLP:local`: